Golmaal (film series)

-Golmaal is an Indian comedy film series directed by Rohit Shetty, with four installments to date, the first three produced by Dhilin Mehta, the fourth by Shetty and Sangeeta Ahir and the fifth which is a spin off is produced by Shetty with Bhushan Kumar.
-The first film Golmaal: Fun Unlimited released in 2006 and was followed by 3 direct sequels:Golmaal Returns (2008), Golmaal 3 (2010) and Golmaal Again (2017).
-All four films starred Ajay Devgn, Arshad Warsi, Tusshar Kapoor, Sanjay Mishra, Vrajesh Hirjee and Mukesh Tiwari, with Shreyas Talpade, Ashwini Kalsekar and Murali Sharma appearing in three and Kareena Kapoor and Kunal Khemu appearing in two.
-The series also has a spin off named Cirkus (film).
+Golmaal is an Indian comedy film series directed by Rohit Shetty, with four films to date, the first three produced by Dhilin Mehta, the fourth by Shetty and Sangeeta Ahir.
+The first film Golmaal: Fun Unlimited released in 2006 and was followed by 4 sequels: Golmaal Returns (2008), Golmaal 3 (2010) and Golmaal Again (2017) and Golmaal 5 (2026).
+All the films starred Ajay Devgn, Arshad Warsi, Tusshar Kapoor, Sanjay Mishra, Vrajesh Hirjee and Mukesh Tiwari, with Shreyas Talpade appearing in three, Kunal Khemu and Johnny Lever in two.
+The series also has a spin-off named Cirkus was released on 23 December 2022.

 Golmaal is now the ninth-highest-grossing film series in Bollywood.
 The film series has been described as a screwball comedy franchise.
-This is the fifth Indian film franchise to have four installments after CID 999 Franchise, CBI, Major Mahadevan Franchise and Raaz Series and the first to have five installments.

 An animated version of the film series named Golmaal Jr. was released for with three central characters: Madhav, Gopal and Lucky.

-A spin-off film Cirkus, story before Golmaal Again was released on 23rd December 2022.

 Films

 Golmaal: Fun Unlimited (2006)

 Friends Gopal, Lucky, Madhav and Laxman often dupe gullible people out of their money.
 Hilarity ensues when they target an elderly couple and simultaneously try wooing their beautiful neighbour.